Onondaga Lake

-Onondaga Lake is a lake in Central New York, immediately northwest of and adjacent to Syracuse, New York.
-The southeastern end of the lake and the southwestern shore abut industrial areas and expressways; the northeastern shore and northwestern end border a series of parks and museums.
+Onondaga Lake is located in Central New York, immediately northwest of and adjacent to Syracuse, New York.
+The southeastern end of the lake and the southwestern shore are industrial areas and expressways; the northeastern shore and northwestern end border a series of parks and museums.

 Although it is near the Finger Lakes region, it is not traditionally counted as one of the Finger Lakes.
 Onondaga Lake is a dimictic lake, meaning that the lake water completely mixes from top to bottom twice a year.
 The lake is 4.6 mi long and 1 mi wide making a surface area of 4.6 sqmi.
 The maximum depth of the lake is 63 ft with an average depth of 35 ft.
 Its drainage basin has a surface area of 642 km2, encompassing Syracuse, Onondaga County except the eastern and northern edges, the southeastern corner of Cayuga County and the Onondaga Nation Territory, and supports approximately 450,000 people.

 Onondaga Lake has two natural tributaries that contribute approximately 70% of the total water flow to the lake.
 These tributaries are Ninemile Creek and Onondaga Creek.
 The Metropolitan Syracuse Wastewater Treatment Plant (METRO) contributes 20% of the annual flow.
 No other lake in the United States receives as much of its inflow as treated wastewater.
 The other tributaries, which include Ley Creek, Seneca River, Harbor Brook, Sawmill Creek, Tributary 5A, and East Flume, contribute the remaining 10% of water flow into the lake.
 The tributaries flush the lake out about four times a year.
 Onondaga Lake is flushed much more rapidly than most other lakes.
-The lake flows to the northwest and discharges into Seneca River which combines with the Oneida River to form the Oswego River, and ultimately ends up in Lake Ontario.
+The lake flows to the northwest and discharges into the Seneca River which combines with the Oneida River to form the Oswego River, and ultimately ends up in Lake Ontario.